Marie-m-l/Marie-m-l/README.md

 - 👋 Hi, I’m @Marie-m-l
 - 👀 I’m interested in bettering my coding skills and having great team experiences!
-- 🌱 I’m currently learning JavaScript Fundamentals and working on two freelance projects
+- 🌱 I’m currently learning JavaScript React after taking a break to work on a couple of freelance projects
-- 💞️ I’m looking to collaborate on anything including HTML5 and CSS
+- 💞️ I’m looking to collaborate on anything including HTML5, CSS, and JavaScript Fundamentals/React
 - 📫 You can reach me via email at mariemlaqua@gmail.com with subject line including Coding

 <!---